Formal Verification of Obstacle Avoidance and Navigation of Ground Robots: Monitoring for Compliance At Runtime

 \section{Monitoring for Compliance At Runtime}

-\rref{sec:models}--\rref{sec:livenessmodels} discussed models of obstacle avoidance control and of the physical behavior of ground robots in their environment, and we proved that these models are guaranteed to possess safety and liveness properties.
-The proofs in \rref{sec:models}--\ref{sec:livenessmodels} present strong evidence of the correctness of the models.
+The previous sections discussed models of obstacle avoidance control and of the physical behavior of ground robots in their environment, and we proved that these models are guaranteed to possess crucial safety and liveness properties.
+The proofs present absolute mathematical evidence of the correctness of the models.
 If the models used for verification are an adequate representation of the real robot and its environment, these proofs transfer to the real system.
-But any model we can possibly build necessarily deviates from the real system at least to some extent.
+But any model necessarily deviates from the real system to some extent.

-In this section, we discuss how to use ModelPlex \cite{DBLP:journals/fmsd/MitschP16} to detect and safely respond to deviations between the model and the real robot in its environment at runtime.
-ModelPlex complements offline proofs with runtime monitoring: it periodically executes a \emph{monitor}, which is systematically synthesized from the verified models by an automatic proof, and checks input from sensors and output to actuators for compliance with the model.
-If a deviation is detected, ModelPlex initiates a fail-safe action, such as stopping the robot to avoid actively running into obstacles, and, by that, ensure that \emph{safety proofs} from the model carry over to the real robot.
+In this section, we discuss how to use ModelPlex \cite{DBLP:journals/fmsd/MitschP16} to bridge the gap between models and reality by verification.
+The idea is to provably detect and safely respond to deviations between the model and the real robot in its environment by monitoring appropriate conditions at runtime.
+ModelPlex complements offline proofs with runtime monitoring.
+It periodically executes a \emph{monitor}, which is systematically synthesized from the verified models by an automatic proof of correctness, and checks input from sensors and output to actuators for compliance with the verified model.
+If a deviation is detected, ModelPlex initiates a fail-safe action, e.g. stopping the robot or cutting its power to avoid actively running into obstacles, and, by that, ensure that \emph{safety proofs} from the model carry over to the real robot.
+Of course, such fail-safe actions need to be triggered early enough to make sure the robot stops on time, which is what the monitors synthesized by ModelPlex ensure.

-A monitor checks actual evolution to discover failures and mismatches with the model.
-The acceleration chosen by the robot must fit to the current situation (for example, accelerate only when safe), the chosen curve must fit to the current orientation, and no unintended change to the robot's speed, position, orientation, or assumptions about the obstacles occurred.
+A monitor checks the actual evolution of the real robot implementation to discover failures and mismatches with the verified model.
+The acceleration chosen by the robot's control software implementation must fit to the current situation.
+For example, accelerate only when the verified model considers it safe.
+And the chosen curve must fit to the current orientation.
+No unintended change to the robot's speed, position, orientation has happened, and no violations of the assumptions about the obstacles have occurred.
 This means, any variable that is allowed to change in the model must be monitored.
-In the examples here, these variables include the robot's position $p_r$, longitudinal speed $v_r$, rotational speed $\omega_r$, acceleration $a_r$, orientation $d_r$, curve $r_c$, and obstacle position $p_o$.
+In the examples here, these variables include the robot's position $\pr$, longitudinal speed $\vr$, rotational speed $\omegar$, acceleration $\ar$, orientation $\dr$, curve $\rcurve$, obstacle position $\po$ and velocity $\vo$.